 - Applications and plans must be submitted through the City Hall Permit Center during regular business hours.

-- Required before any utility company performs any work in the public right-of-way.
+Utility permits, along with plan submittal of proposed work, are issued only to utility companies, and are required before any utility company performs any work in the public right-of-way.

-- Required for any excavation in the public right-of-way.
+An Excavation permit is required for any excavation in the public right-of-way.

 To obtain any of the above permits, permit applicants will be required to supply: